getcarina/getcarina.com/_reference/2016-10-31-carina-cli.md

 * `OS_REGION_NAME`

 #### Profiles
-Credentials can be saved under a profile name in `~/.carina/config.toml`, and then used with the `--profile` flag, for example, `carina --profile dev`.
+You can save credentials under a profile name in the `~/.carina/config.toml` file, and then specify that profile name with the `--profile` flag—for example, `carina --profile cloud1`.
 The file is in the [TOML file format](https://github.com/toml-lang/toml) and is not encrypted.

-The following is a sample configuration file:
+Following is a sample configuration file:

 ```toml
 [cloud1]